 Understanding = knowledge of the meaning, importance or cause of something

-The ability, to create an interaction among these three ingredients allows us discuss the creative process applied, to come up with a product design or concept wherein vacuum is filled with a mixture of the three aspects of human existence: – which is three dimensional.
-Wherein all the appreciative, applicable and acknowledgeable values own to our particular cultural context, were considered in terms of it’s practicality to our activities as human beings.
+This brings us closer to the utilitarian three-dimensional ethics approach that allows us to apply what we preach with Vision 2030.
+The ability to create an interaction among these three ingredients allows us discuss the creative process applied, to come up with a product design or concept wherein vacuum is filled with a mixture of the three aspects of human existence.
+All the appreciative, applicable and acknowledgeable values of our particular cultural context are considered in terms of their practicality to our activities as human beings.

 The Art of Designing Cultural Diversity

-Because of the past German, British and South African colonization, and slow pace of cultural democracy during the recent post independence, Namibian artists and communities experience a challenging process of nation building based on a cultural understanding of ‘unity and diversity’.
+Because of past German, British and South African colonisation – and the slow pace of cultural democracy during post-independence – Namibian communities experience a challenging process of nation-building based on a cultural understanding of unity and diversity.

-Culture is an aspect of human life that cannot and should not be guided or developed in particular not from any foreign situation or perspective.
-Such attempts were already experienced and proofed to be a failure.
-The same sentiments were also stated in recent findings of a presidential commission on arts and culture report.
+Culture is an aspect of human life that cannot and should not be guided or developed in particular, not from any foreign situation or perspective.
+Such attempts were already experienced and proved to be a failure.
+The same sentiments were also stated in recent findings of a presidential commission on arts and culture report:

 Sociologists and anthropologists have long been interested in studying the dynamic within and between different cultures.
-Cultural refer to specific ways of life of a particular community, Culture differs visually: that is on the first level, in beliefs, attitudes and practices.
-On second level, the style of material culture in dress, architecture, leisure patterns, art including preferred foods and modes of preparation and thirdly symbolically, norms, values, including religion, ritual and political authority.
-These primary levels enable us to determine the central belief systems as a means to assess behaviours and attitudes of artists, actors and spokesperson within cultures, as well as to understand our social structures.
-Thus for someone who derives from a mono culture, and not being aware of the mentioned statement in the Presidential Commission on Arts and Culture Report, the following may be valid:
+Culture refers to specific ways of life in a particular community.
+Culture differs, on the first level, in beliefs, attitudes and practices.
+On the second level, the style of material culture in dress, architecture, leisure, patterns and art, including preferred foods and modes of preparation.
+Thirdly, culture differs symbolically through norms and values, including religion, ritual and political authority.
+These primary levels enable us to determine central belief systems in order to assess behaviours and attitudes of artists, actors and spokespeople within cultures, as well as to understand our social structures.
+Thus, for someone who derives from a monoculture, being unaware of the aforementioned statement in the Presidential Commission on Arts and Culture Report, the following may be valid:

-To be immersed only in one’s own culture and not being aware of the intricacies of other cultures do result that cultural relativism becomes the diametric opposite of cultural stereotypes.
-Both are collective mental constructs – i.e. they do germinate in the minds of certain humans.
+To be immersed only in one’s own culture – and being unaware of the intricacies of other cultures – cultural relativism becomes the diametric opposite, cultural stereotypes.
+Both are collective mental constructs (i.e., they do germinate in the minds of certain humans).
 But while the former leads to understanding, compassion and cooperation, the latter leads to misunderstanding, hatred and conflict.

-Such a situation also results that artists live in exciting times today.
-But it is also a dangerous time, because today, many human conflicts arise from a failure, to recognize cultural complexities or from perceived threats to cultural values.
-The road to security and prosperity for artists, politicians, technocrats, decision-makers of cultural policies and social structures requires that we celebrate and encourage our cultural difference, instead of negating one another.
+Such a situation results in the exciting times in which artists live today.
+But it is also a dangerous time.
+Today, many human conflicts arise from a failure to recognise cultural complexities or from perceived threats to cultural values.
+The road to security and prosperity – for artists, politicians, technocrats, decision makers of cultural policies and social structures – requires that we celebrate and encourage our cultural difference instead of negating one another.

-The perception of cultural stereotypes also leads to formula bound thinking that imprisons the imagination and lead to tokenism.
-It stops us from using what we know to be the great assets of our species – human versatility.
-Especially if one considers such a small population in a large country with more than thirteen different indigenous language groups, even the textural value of its flora fauna are diverse, from agricultural, to marine/fisheries, to mining, to tourism etc. Thus, if we are to free ourselves from such formulas our imagination, need many sort of nourishment and stimuli.
-Among them it certainly needs arts.
+Cultural stereotypes also lead to formula bound thinking that imprisons the imagination and leads to tokenism.
+It stops us from using what we know to be the great asset of our species: human versatility.
+Especially if one considers such a small population in a large country with more than thirteen different indigenous language groups.
+Even the textural value of its flora and fauna are diverse, from agricultural, to marine/fisheries, to mining, to tourism, etc. Thus, if we are to free ourselves from such formulas, our imagination needs many sorts of nourishment and stimuli.
+Among them, it certainly needs arts.

-Thus we need to take note of the differences in our artistic and cultural practices and the symbols of Namibian people that make us one, in order to comprehend the diversity and unity in the country.
+With analysis, we put past and present events together in order to create and deliver value.
+The design is not there until we make it and put it there.
+Thus, we need to take note of the differences in our artistic and cultural practices – as well as the symbols of Namibian people that make us one – in order to comprehend the diversity and unity in the country.

 Education has always been obsessed with truth and analysis.
-Design has been almost completely neglected and has been relegated more to graphic design, dress design architecture.
-It is considered that design is not fully part of everyday thinking.
-That is a real disaster, which has continued for centuries.
-That is why politicians were so embarrassed at by their intelligence and political advisors on the Iraqi conflict.
-Look at the problems created by ‘Bush” and “Blair”.
+Design has been almost completely neglected and has been relegated more to graphic design, dress design and architecture.
+It is considered that design is not fully a part of everyday thinking.
+That is a real disaster which has continued for centuries.
+That is why politicians were so embarrassed by their intelligence and political advisors on the Iraqi conflict.
+Look at the problems created by Bush and Blair.
 Judgment and justification only made conflicts matters worst.
 There is a need to design a way forward.
-But should not be left on the hands of a few clever government principal art role players of ‘technocrats’ appointed by the system alone, because the truth is also in the hands of artists and grass-roots people.
+It should not be left in the hands of a few clever government principal art role players (or technocrats) appointed by the system alone.
+The truth is also in the hands of artists and grassroots people.

 Qualities such as breadth, perspective, balance, assessment of priorities, realism and ‘actuality’ are rather different from those that go to make up academic cleverness.
-A brilliant mind often uses its thinking to construct an ingenious logical argument based on premises so narrow that the out come is confuse and useless to ordinary people.
+A brilliant mind often uses its thinking to construct an ingenious logical argument based on premises so narrow that the outcome is confusing and useless to ordinary people.
 Being able to spot the rare implication that no else can spot is not the same as being able to allot priorities in an effective manner.